W.03 Voluntary refusal of food and/or fluids (hunger strike)

 Watch Point

-Health staff will provide guidance and support in the care of the prisoner and provide updates to the regional operations director health and the prison director for cases where the hunger strike exceeds 72 hours, or if the person has high / complex clinical health risks.
+Health staff will provide guidance and support in the care of the prisoner and provide updates to the regional operations director health and the general manager custodial for cases where the hunger strike exceeds 72 hours, or if the person has high / complex clinical health risks.

 Health staff will also ensure a person refusing food and or fluid is: